sencheng/CoBeL-RL/readme.md

     'unity_resources.unitypackage' you downloaded.

-    You start training an environment by opening a scene in the 'Assets/Scenes' folder with the 'Project Explorer' of the editor, running the unity_demo.py and pressing the 'Play' button at the top of the editor screen.
-In this order.
+    You start training an environment by opening a scene in the 'Assets/Scenes' folder with the 'Project Explorer' of the editor, running the unity_demo.py first and pressing the 'Play' button at the top of the editor screen.

-    **Note: that that the demo tries to do option 1) automatically when 'UNITY_ENVIRONMENT_EXECUTABLE' variable is set.**
+    **Note: the demo tries to do option 1) automatically when 'UNITY_ENVIRONMENT_EXECUTABLE' variable is set.**